-Average Car Insurance Costs for Bad Drivers in Illinois
+Typical Car Insurance Costs for High-Risk Drivers in Illinois

-If you’re discovered to be at fault after an accident or convicted of a driving offense, your auto insurance premiums are bound to grow.
-The more violations you rack up, the more costly your car insurance gets.
+If you’re found at fault in an accident or convicted of a driving offense, your insurance costs are going to climb.
+The more violations you rack up, the more expensive your car insurance gets.

-In Illinois, your first minor at-fault collision results in an additional $521.01 per year in auto insurance premiums.
-A DWI — thought of as one of the most severe driving infractions — will raise your annual insurance expenditure in Illinois by as much as $1,248.10.
+In Illinois, your first minor at-fault accident leads to a penalty of $521.01 per year in auto insurance premiums.
+A DUI or DWI — among the most serious driving infractions — can raise your annual car insurance costs in Illinois by as much as $1,248.10.

 |At-Fault Accident (<$1,000)||$1,640.57|

 |At-Fault Accident ($1,000-$2,000)||$1,476.75|